aidanshin/MassOfJupiter/README.md

 </div>

 After the collection of images of Jupiter and its moons, I used GIMP-2.10 to measure and estimate the distances from the center of Jupiter to the center of each of the moons in pixels.
-The time at which each photo was taken was noted in Pacific Standard time, PST, and converted to Greenwich Mean Time, GMT.
+The time at which each photo was taken was noted in Pacific Standard Time, PST, and converted to Greenwich Mean Time, GMT.
 In order to convert the timestamp of each photo to seconds, a point of time needs to be selected as the start.
 The initial day of data collection, precisely at 0:00:00 GMT, was designated as the reference or 'time zero' in seconds.
 For the later photos, timestamps were then converted to their respective values in seconds, calculated from this established 'time zero'.
 The distance between Earth and Jupiter, $R_{E-J}$, was found using JPL’s Horizons system website.
 The accepted value for Earth’s moon angular diameter, $a_{M}$, is​​ $9.075712 \times 10^{-3}$ radians.
 The diameter of the Earth’s moon, $p_{M}$, was approximately $411010 \pm 10$ pixels and was estimated using GIMP-2.10.
 With these values for the Earth’s moon angular diameter and the diameter of Earth’s moon, the angular separation, $\Delta \theta _{J-m}$, was calculated using equation (5) for each data set of distances between Jupiter and one of Jupiter’s moons.
 Then with these values for angular separation and the values of the distances between Earth and Jupiter, the values for the separation between Jupiter and each of its moons, $X_{m-J}$ was calculated using equation (6).
-The uncertainty for the distances from the center of jupiter to the center of each of the moons, $U_{\Delta \theta _{J-m}}$, was estimated to be 10 pixels.
+The uncertainty for the distances from the center of Jupiter to the center of each of the moons, $U_{\Delta \theta _{J-m}}$, was estimated to be 10 pixels.
 Then the uncertainty for the separation between Jupiter and each of its moons, $U_{X_{m-J}}$, was calculated using equation (6.1).

-In order to determine the periodus and the radius of orbit for each moon, the distance of seperation between Jupiter was plotted against the time.
+In order to determine the period and the radius of orbit for each moon, the distance of separation between Jupiter was plotted against the time.
 Since it is in orbit, a sinusoidal shape is expected when plotting the distances.
 Therefore, the general fit function used to plot the data was a sinusoidal function,
 \begin{equation}
 f(x)= asin(2T(t-t0))+b
 \tag{7}
 \end{equation}
-where $a$ is the amplitude of the sinusoidal wave and represents the radius of the orbit, $T$ is the period of the sinusoidal function and represent the period of orbit, $t$ is the time of which the photo was taken in seconds, $t0$ is the time offset and $b$ is the y-intercept offset.
-The fit parameters from the fit function were the amplitude, $a$, the period, $T$, the time offset, $t0$, and the y intercept, $b$.
+where $a$ is the amplitude of the sinusoidal wave and represents the radius of the orbit, $T$ is the period of the sinusoidal function and represents the period of orbit, $t$ is the time of which the photo was taken in seconds, $t0$ is the time offset and $b$ is the y-intercept offset.
+The fit parameters from the fit function were the amplitude, $a$, the period, $T$, the time offset, $t0$, and the y-intercept, $b$.